 “My doctor would never acknowledge that Cipro may have been a factor in the sudden development of all of these problems.
 I went to a rheumatologist who thinks I probably have mild RA now and put me on prescription anti-inflammatories.
 They help.

 “I have been suffering for over 16 years.
 No doctor believed it.
 I have every side effect mentioned.
-Then unfortunately after staying away from this class of drugs for 16 years, my surgeon felt that the Floxin solution she put in my head during a nerve decompression would not harm me.
+Then unfortunately after staying away from fluoroquinolone antibiotics for 16 years, my surgeon felt that the Floxin solution she put in my head during a nerve decompression would not harm me.
 She was quite wrong.
 I have been so very sick since then and I am much older now so it is harder to convince doctors that it is not my age.

 “Every bone, muscle, tendon and nerve hurts.
 My panic attacks came back full force and my eyes are so blurry.
 Brain fog, memory problems and trying to finish a sentence is disturbing as well.
 My stomach problems are worse than ever.

-As mentioned above, most patients tolerate fluoroquinolones reasonably well.
+As mentioned above, most patients tolerate fluoroquinolone antibiotics reasonably well.
 But a surprisingly large number of people are susceptible to serious side effects.
 Doctors are not quite sure why some individuals are vulnerable to neurological complications, tendon tragedies and inflammatory reactions.